notsag-dev/eg/README.md

 # eg
-Interactive tool to quickly search and run cheat sheet examples.
+(Work in progress) Interactive tool to quickly search and run cheat sheet examples.

 ## Motivation
 The main motivations for creating this project are: